Skip to content

 /**

-* List of file extensions to search within directories
+* List of extensions to look for under directories.

 * Default [".js", ".map"].